 With a sharp knife, cut gashes at an angle on the top of each.
 Cover lightly; allow to rise 30 minutes.

-Brush entire surface with egg wash (one egg beaten slightly with 1 Tbsp of water).
-If desired, sprinkle with sesame seeds.
+Brush entire surface with egg wash (one egg beaten lightly with 1 Tbsp of water).
+If desired, sprinkle with sesame seeds or oats.

 Bake for 30 minutes at 180ºC /375°F. Serve warm and enjoy!